flowtsohg/mdx-m3-viewer/README.md

 resource.dispatchEvent(event)
 ```

+When an event listener is attached to a specific resource, such as a model, it only gets events from that object.
+If however a listener is attached to the viewer itself, it will receive events for all resources.

 Note that attaching a `loadstart` listener to a resource that is not the viewer is pointless, since the listener is registered after the resource started loading.
-To properly catch loadstart events, attach a listener to the viewer.

 The type can be one of:
 * `render` - called every frame after rendering is done (this event is only dispatched by the viewer).